Drafting Receivables Purchase Documents: Avoiding Contracting Pitfalls for Sellers and Purchasers

-This CLE webinar will guide counsel through crafting critical provisions in the Receivables Purchase Agreement (“RPA”) and other transaction instruments.
+This CLE webinar will guide counsel through crafting critical provisions in the Receivables Purchase Agreement and similar agreements (RPA) and other transaction instruments.
 The panel will provide practical strategies to avoid common drafting pitfalls, minimize contract disputes, and protect client interests.

 - Committed and uncommitted programs